Tknika/iombian-discover/README.md

 ![Main Window Device](./docs/main-window-device.png "Main Window Empty")

-As it can be seen, the window is deviced in different sections:
+As it can be seen, the window is divided in different sections:

 ### Filter section